webarch-coop/ansible-role-systemd/README.md

 If you want a value that is used as a boolean in a systemd unit file to be treated as a string you need to quote it, for example `"yes2`, if you don't quote it then Ansible will consider numbers to be integers in the case of `1` or `0` and unquoted `true` and `false` will be booleans, the unit template, [templates/unit.j2](templates/unit.j2) is set to lower case booleans to avoid them becoming `True` and `False`.

+Also note that duplicated sections are allowed by systemd however this role doesn't support duplicated sections in the same file.

 When files are updated or deleted backups are created based on the existing file name but prefixed with a leading `.` and suffixed with a timestamp in ISO8601 format and the file extension `.bak`.

 ##### state